 The Dinosaurs Will Die Wizard Stick has a twin feel between the feet but some set back inserts and a chopped tail making it a very versatile board for most conditions you want to ride.
 Also the pointy tip and chopped tail give it a unique look and it’s a great ride for the price.
-For 2016 the Wizard Stick comes in a size 158.
+The 2017-2016 Wizard Stick comes in a size 158 as well.

 Boots: Burton Imperial, Burton Hail, Burton SLX,